 Bookshelf Browse: Move between folder levels with keys 2 and 8.
 The lowest folder level is also the book level since a book is defined as a collection of files in the lowest level folder.
 Higher level folders are optional for categorizing types of books as in Drama folder above.
 There can be up to 8 levels of folders.
 Use Go To Book to jump to a specific book number.
 Use key 3 to delete a book.
 Press key 3 twice to delete a folder.
 To confirm deletion, press the Confirm key or any other key to cancel.

 Reading: Playback loops between the files within a folder (book).
-Navigate between files in a folder using keys 4 or 6.
+Navigate between files in a folder using keys 4 or 6. skip back or forward 10 items while holding the 4 and 6 keys.
 File and Time Jump navigation levels are available.
 Go To File and Go To Time are available.

 Info (key 0): Reports information for the current book (folder).